Matthew Connelly: Secrecy

 Connelly is also the principal investigator at History Lab, a collective of Columbia University data scientists and historians that apply data-mining techniques to historical documents.
 History Lab has aggregated the largest online database of declassified documents anywhere in the world, while developing tools for researchers to explore these documents.
 The project is also attempting to find a solution to the growing crisis in government declassification.
 In an article for the New York Times, Connelly and Richard Immerman observe that "in the late 1990s more than 200 million pages of documents were being declassified each year.
 Today, that figure has stagnated at around 30 million, despite a huge increase in classified data."
 History Lab hopes to develop tools to machine-assist the declassification process.
 This would improve the efficiency and security of declassification, while also providing academics and researchers more data to understand government policy.
 The New Yorker, in an article on the initiative, states that the "researchers hope the project will help illuminate the space between necessary secrets and over-caution."

+Predicting and Preparing for Catastrophic Threats

+In 2009 Connelly started a research program on catastrophic threats, the Hertog Global Strategy Initiative.
+Over four years, teams of student researchers analyzed the history and future of nuclear proliferation, pandemics, environmental collapse, and religious extremism.
+Connelly partnered with experts who co-taught in the program each summer, Frank Gavin, Steven Morse, James Fleming, and Monica Toft.
+Invited speakers included Hans Blix, Tony Fauci, D.A.
+Henderson, David Heymann, Robert Gallucci, Peggy Hamburg, Henry Kissinger, Wally Broecker, Gavin Schmidt, and Bill McKibben.